osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-installations.md

 9. **Browsing** using the web browser and run from `http://localhost/public` or better `http://127.0.0.1/public`
 10. **Login** by using username as **admin**  and the password are **pointofsale** and then enjoy the software.

-For those that only want to try an easy option could be a live operating system image ready to use with all included **without OS install need** that can be downloaded with all need components included and software ready to use at https://sourceforge.net/projects/vegnuli/files/VenenuX-1.0/venenux-1.0-osposweb/debian-venenux-8-osposweb-i386.hybrid.iso/download and can later boot in a virtualBox machine by example.

 Now next to [DOCS USERS: Getting Started Usage](DOCS-USERS-Getting-Started-usage)

+For those that want to try an easy option can be downloaded with all need components included and software ready to use at https://sourceforge.net/projects/vegnuli/files/VenenuX-1.0/venenux-1.0-osposweb/debian-venenux-8-osposweb-i386.hybrid.iso/download and can later boot in a virtualBox machine by example.

 ## Local Docker install